DraughtGlobe/whoop.im/README.md

 Debug mode
 =======
-Currently has a 'debug_mode' in config.js which is set to false by default.
-When set to true, it will compile the client assets using the Google Closure Compiler to one file.
+Currently has a 'debug_mode' in config.js which is set to true by default.
+When set to false, it will compile the client assets using the Google Closure Compiler to one file.
 You will have to change the Javascript inclusions in pages/main.page.html to:

     <script type="text/javascript" src="js/socket.io.js"></script>
     <script type="text/javascript" src="js/js.js"></script>